chriscamano/linalg/README.md

-# Introduction to Linear Algebra: A Manim-Jupyter Series
+## Introduction to Linear Algebra: A Manim-Jupyter Series

 Welcome to "Introduction to Linear Algebra," an interactive series of Jupyter notebooks crafted to build deep intuition for the concepts that form the bedrock of linear algebra.
 This course is inspired by Sheldon Axler's renowned textbook, "Linear Algebra Done Right," and aims to present these fundamental ideas in a visual and engaging format using Manim, a powerful mathematical animation library.

----

 ## Course Structure

 The course is structured to provide a solid foundation in linear algebra while emphasizing understanding over rote memorization or an overemphasis on computation/ determinants.
 Each chapter corresponds to key concepts, with the first chapter dedicated to vector spaces.

----
+## Prerequisites

+A basic understanding of algebra and calculus is recommended to get the most out of this course.
+Familiarity with Python and some prior exposure to mathematical proofs will be beneficial.

 ## Setting Up the Environment

 To run the notebooks efficiently, it is recommended to set up a dedicated Conda environment.
 Follow the steps below to create a new environment and install the required dependencies.